lyndon025/playtested/src/content/article/2023-08-23-two-potatoes-equals-one-garlic--impressions---cats--soup--magic-recipe.md

 ---
-title: "Two Potatoes equals one Garlic!?! | Impressions - Cats & Soup : Magic Recipe"
+author: lyndonguitar
+category: Review
-description: "Cats & Soup: Magic Recipe welcomes players to a charming beachside kingdom that oozes with wholesome vibes.
-The visuals are charming, characterized by a hand-painted art style that invokes the warmth and charm of a beloved children's storybook."
+description: 'Cats & Soup: Magic Recipe welcomes players to a charming beachside kingdom that oozes with wholesome vibes.
+The visuals are charming, characterized by a hand-painted art style that invokes the warmth and charm of a beloved children''s storybook.'
+featured: false
 pubDate: 2023-08-23
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "cats-&-soup-:-magic-recipe"]
+tags:
-featured: false
+- taptap
+- cats-&-soup-:-magic-recipe
-thumb: ""
+thumb: ''
+title: 'Two Potatoes equals one Garlic!?! | Impressions - Cats & Soup : Magic Recipe'
 ---

 Cats & Soup: Magic Recipe welcomes players to a charming beachside kingdom that oozes with wholesome vibes.
 The visuals are charming, characterized by a hand-painted art style that invokes the warmth and charm of a beloved children's storybook.